Ficool

 Chapter 49 - Recks

-The tunnel ahead was dark, and the flashlight in hand barely illuminated it.
+The tunnel ahead was dark, barely illuminated by the flashlight in hand.

 Lowering my head a bit, wanting to see how I would fit.